jvitku/logic/README.md

 Purpose of this repository
 -----------------------

-This repository holds ROS nodes with implementation of some logical operations; from simple logic gates towards the more complex ones in the future.
+This repository holds ROS nodes with implementation of some *logical operations*; from simple logic gates towards the more complex ones in the future.

 Technical notes